RCGP and BMA update: Information on the proposals for the prescription of inclisiran in primary care settings

 - The possible additional capacity or resources which may be required in primary care to deliver this novel drug at a time of unprecedented demand and shortages in workforce

 - The request for the drug to be given green status prior to regional medical optimisation committee review

-We have not been reassured by the answered provided by NHSE/I and therefore the RCGP encourage practices to continue to treat patients with high cholesterol following lipid guidelines focussing on all available options starting with lifestyle changes and statins, escalating patients to high intensity statins and ezetimibe where appropriate and if considering injectable therapies consider all options, being aware that if you initiate inclisiran in primary care, or continue to prescribe the medication following initiation elsewhere as the decision maker, you take full responsibility for the prescribing.
+We have not been reassured by the answered provided by NHSE/I. Therefore, the RCGP encourages practices to continue to treat patients with high cholesterol, following lipid guidelines focussing on all available options starting with lifestyle changes and statins.
+We encourage escalating patients to high intensity statins and ezetimibe where appropriate.
+If considering injectable therapies, consider all options.
+Be aware that if you initiate inclisiran in primary care, or continue to prescribe the medication following initiation elsewhere as the decision maker, you take full responsibility for the prescribing.

-Since inclisiran is a black triangle drug7, if you do decide to prescribe it before the long-term outcome and safety data is realised, please ensure you:
+Since inclisiran is a black triangle drug6, if you do decide to prescribe it before the long-term outcome and safety data is realised, please ensure you:

 - Encourage your patients to report all side effects to you, however minor, ensuring you fill in a MHRA “yellow card” when they are reported to you and

 - Report any potential drug interactions or concerns of your own at the earliest opportunity

 This approach will enable any as yet unknown issues to be identified early and help inform how the medication can be used in the future, alongside the trial data that are expected to publish in 2026.